-You may wonder about the effect of adding a given annotation - how many other annotations it will require, or whether it conflicts with other code.
-Suppose you have added an annotation to a method parameter.
-You could manually examine all callees.
-A better way can be to save the checker output before adding the annotation, and to compare it to the checker output after adding the annotation.
+You may wonder about the effect of adding a given annotation (that is, of changing the specification for a given method or class): how many other specification changes (added annotations) will it require, and will it conflict with other code?
+It's best to reason about the desired design, but you can also do an experiment.
+Suppose you are considering adding an annotation to a method parameter.
+One approach is to manually examine all callees.
+A more automated approach is to save the checker output before adding the annotation, and to compare it to the checker output after adding the annotation.
 This helps you to focus on the specific consequences of your change.